 So you’ve just been notified that your neighbour is about to begin demolition works.
-We know.
-You’re worried about how it’s going to affect you.
+You may have some concerns about how it’s going to affect you.

 Here, we’ve put together some information about what will happen before and during the demolition.